grittyninja/vulncorpus/data/vcorp_051.md

 # JWT None Algorithm Vulnerability in Go API Services

 # Vulnerability Case
-During a security assessment of Acme Corp's Go-based API services, we discovered that the application’s JWT validation logic was inadvertently configured to accept tokens signed with the `none` algorithm.
+During a security assessment of Acme Corp's Go-based API services, we discovered that the application's JWT validation logic was inadvertently configured to accept tokens signed with the `none` algorithm.
 Our analysis revealed that the implementation leverages the `jwt-go` library without explicitly enforcing algorithm restrictions, allowing crafted tokens to bypass signature verification.
 Verification was achieved by constructing a JWT token with a header indicating `alg": "none"`, which the vulnerable service accepted as valid.
 This vulnerability, detected through both static analysis and dynamic testing, exposes the system to unauthorized access through forged tokens.

 ```go
 package main